CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 - Step 3: Configure the154.10.in-addr.arpaserver: this nameserver can be hosted on the same nameserver where theexample.comzone is hosted.
-We should add a zone entry in its/etc/ bind/named.conf.zonesfile (similar to Step 2), and then create the corresponding zone file, which should contain the reverse lookup records for theexample.comdomain.
+We should add a zone entry in its/etc/ bind/named.conf.zonesfile (similar to Step 2), and then create the corresponding zone file, which should contain the reverse lookup records for the example.com domain.
 We give an example of the zone file in the following:
     $TTL 300